amalshehu/turbo-programmer/README.md

-# angular-turbo-programmer
+# Angular turbo programmer
-A transformer guide from zero to hero with Angular.
+A transformer guide from zero to hero with Angular2.